Employee Handbook Section 1: The Augustana Workplace

 While the college strives to keep all employees updated on policy changes, it is the responsibility of each employee to obtain the most recent version of this handbook, and to seek out information to clarify policies or situations that are unclear.
 Such questions should be directed to the employee's manager, supervisor or a member of the Human Resources team.
 The college reserves the right to change, alter, suspend or cancel all policies and practices without notice.

-The words of Augustana's mission statement reflect both tradition and vision.
-Founded by Swedish Lutheran settlers in Chicago in 1860, Augustana has grown from a small school educating Swedish immigrants into a highly selective college of the liberal arts and sciences.
-The college honors its roots and its affiliation with the Evangelical Lutheran Church in America.
-At the same time, Augustana's rich liberal arts environment is enhanced by diversity.
+The words used to describe the mission, purpose and goals of Augustana were carefully chosen to reflect both tradition and vision.
+Founded by Swedish Lutheran settlers in Chicago in 1860, Augustana has grown from a small school educating Swedish immigrants into a selective college of the liberal arts and sciences.
+The college honors its roots and its afﬁliation with the Evangelical Lutheran Church in America.
+At the same time, Augustana’s rich liberal arts environment is enhanced by diversity.

-Augustana continues to do what it has always done — challenge and prepare students for lives of leadership and service in our complex, changing world.
+Augustana continues to do what it has always done — challenge and prepare students for lives of leadership and service in a complex, ever-changing world.

 Augustana College Employee Engagement Philosophy